tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 Please contact ‘support@arc.ox.ac.uk’ if you would like your storage area switched, or discuss those options.

 .. warning::
-  Storage areas will be migrated on a *PER PROJECT* basis, if you request a new empty ``$DATA`` area on the new storage, this MUST be with the agreement of all other members of your project.
+  Storage areas will be migrated on a *PER PROJECT* basis, if you request an empty ``$DATA`` area on the new storage, this MUST be with the agreement of all other members of your project.
+As the other users in your project will also get a new empty ``$DATA`` area (and this may affect any jobs they have running or queued)

 How to transfer data
 --------------------